bloxstreet/support/docs/lr+-information/rank-structure.md

 ### <font color="50C878">Group Director</font>

-Please note that this overview of the Group Director rank does not completely encompass all responsibilities associated with the role.
+This overview of the Group Director rank does not completely encompass all responsibilities associated with the role.
 Not every Group Director is assigned all the duties listed below; responsibilities may vary, with some handling fewer tasks while others manage more.

 - Leading and managing the group, including stepping in for the Group Owner as needed
 - Ensuring Group Administrators fulfill their roles efficiently and effectively